 Capitalism has existed for several hundred years.
-In the thousands of years preceding capitalism's rise to world dominance there were many different views of what was natural end unnatural in sexual relations.
+In the thousands of years preceding capitalism's rise to world dominance there were many different views of what was natural and unnatural in sexual relations.
 Different societies and even different strata within a particular society conformed to moral codes that were peculiar to themselves.
 What was perfectly natural and even sanctified for the pre-Columbian natives of South America seemed unnatural and abominable to the Christian conquistadores.
 The wide diversity of moral codes in sexual matters throughout history is eloquent testimony to the uselessness of the term natural as any sort of guide.
-Attitudes to wards sexual behaviour and moral codes that relate to it repeatedly change as a particular society itself changes.
-Moral codes for regulating sexuality are determined by the needs of the class that rules in a particular society.
+Attitudes towards sexual behaviour and moral codes for regulating sexuality are determined by the needs of the class that rules in a particular society.
 These codes are always in conformity with the social needs of the dominant class.

 The condemnation of homosexuality as unnatural and the systematic oppression of homosexuals that this led to, arose from the social needs of capitalist society and its ruling class, the bourgeoisie.
 Nature was called upon by the bourgeoisie to validate an oppressive code of sexual conduct.
 A cursory glance at history demonstrates that with its sexual morality, as with all of the other aspects of capitalist society that are deemed eternal and natural, nature had nothing whatsoever to do with it.
-The present bourgeois stitude to homosexuality is not eternal and hisary repeatedly shows this to be the case. s:
+The present bourgeois attitude to homosexuality is not eternal and history repeatedly shows this to be the case.